 The two attempted burglaries highlight a trend around Dorset as well as other surrounding towns, and these concerns about have prompted a meeting that will be held at the Dorset Church on Church Street on Wednesday, Sept.
-19 to discuss the recent string of break-ins in the Dorset area, and plot a

 "This will only work if people participate," said Susan Weiss, a resident of Dorset who is helping to get this program underway.

 The organizers will be basing their program on a manual created by the Department of Justice, said Weiss.
 The manual discusses how to create a appropriate community watch program as well as the history and how the local government will be involved.

 Under the program, the participants will be split up into teams based on geographic location and neighborhood.
 The teams will consist of residents from about 15 homes with a leader to oversee the team.